klaudiaZF/sig-security/security-tooling.md

 In the context of our emphasized guidelines for security tooling with GitHub actions, we highly recommend the utilization of the following tools: **Trivy, KICS, CodeQL, Dependabot,** and **GitGuardian**.
 The subsequent sections will introduce and detail the usage of each of these tools.

+All of these tools are free for public GitHub repositories, and no key is required.

 ### GitGuardian

 GitGuardian is integrated via its GitHub App, enabling automated secret scanning of our codebase.
 Each pull request (PR) undergoes a scan.
 If a potential secret is detected, the commit's author receives an immediate email notification.
 This email contains a temporary link, allowing the author to either report the detected secret or mark it as a false positive, streamlining the review process for software engineers.